 If you have a paper file that requires action by you, it becomes an Action File.
 There are 3 types of Action Files: 1) Temporary (Project-based) Action Files, 2) Permanent Action Files, 3) Tickler Action Files.
 Prioritize your action items.
 Decide if the action can be done immediately, and if so, just do it.
 If not, either delegate or check the deadline.
 Decide what type of action file and how long it will take you to complete the task.
 You’ll need to decide which type works best for you depending on how you work (your preference for work-flow).
 Project files are most always Temporary Action Files.

 However some find that the Permanent Action Files and the Tickler Action Files can be interchangeable, meaning both could be used, but could also choose one over the other.
+It’s your choice.
+You decide what works better for the way your work.
+Once you’ve made a choice, either way makes it quick and easy to decide what to do with your daily paper management.
 Actionable items that are a one-time action instead of a project, could be placed in a Permanent Action File or a Tickler Action File.
 This might depend on your preference for the specific action…how you prefer to be reminded.
 If you want to place the action reminder in a follow-up date file, it more likely would better fit in the Tickler File category.
 Decide what date you want to work on this type action to be completed by the deadline (or in a timely manner), then place the reminder in the date in your tickler file you want to work on or review the reminder. (see Tickler Action File section below) If however, you would rather have all of your ‘Call’ action reminders in one folder, then a Permanent Action File for ‘Calls’ would be the way to go…your preference.

 Tip: for any file that requires action by you, write the next action at the top of the page or on a sticky note to attach to that file so that you won’t need to rethink what needs to be done later when you choose to do what needs to be done.
 Example notes might be: